BetterBrief/silverstripe-opauth/README.md

 We intend to release it as a full SilverStripe module that supports Opauth fully in the next few weeks.

 ## Current Status
-Pre-alpha - In development
+Beta; undergoing testing

 ## Requirements

- * SilverStripe 3.0+
+ * SilverStripe 3.1 (maybe 3.0, but untested so far)
  * At least one Opauth stratagy

 ## FAQ

-### What version of SilverStripe?
-Requires: SilverStripe 3.1 (maybe 3.0, but untested so far)

 ### What does this module include?
 It includes: